pouriyajamshidi/tcping/README.md

 certificate, and a `tcping_udp` point carries the probe number, the size of the reply and whether it was echoed back or refused.

-The statistics you would normally see on exit, such as the packet loss and the minimum, average, maximum and mean deviation of the latency, are written to `tcping_statistics` every 10 seconds so a run that nobody is watching still reports them.
-Use `--influxdb-stats-interval` to change that.
+The whole statistics block you would normally see on exit is written to `tcping_statistics` every 10 seconds, so a run that nobody is watching still reports it: the packet loss, the minimum, average, maximum and mean deviation of the latency, the total uptime and downtime, the longest streak of each and when it ran from and to, when the last successful and unsuccessful probes landed, how many times the hostname had to be looked up again and how often it answered from a different address, and when the run started, how long it has been going and when it ended.
+Times are written as milliseconds since the epoch, since a string field cannot be graphed.
+Use `--influxdb-stats-interval` to change the interval.

 The `source` tag says which machine the probe was sent from.
 It defaults to that machine's hostname, so several machines writing to the same bucket land